AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/create-schema.md

 >[!NOTE]
 >
 >Keep in mind that you do not have to use all the fields in a group.
 If it's helpful, you can think of a schema as an empty data layer.
 In your app, you populate the relevant values at the appropriate time.

->
->The `Consumer Experience Event` has a data type called `Web information`, which describes events like page view and link clicks.
+The [!UICONTROL Consumer Experience Event] field group has a data type called [!UICONTROL Web information], which describes events like page view and link clicks.
 At the time of writing, there isn't a mobile app parity to this feature, so you are going to create your own.

 ## Create a custom data type